Easy Steps (and Resources) to Find a Lost Life Insurance Policy

 You May Be the Beneficiary on a Life Insurance Policy and Not Know About It

 You learn a lot about a person after they die and you might be surprised to find out how many people are entitled to death benefits and never had any idea.
 It can happen because a person just wanted to leave you a gift, but never wanted to let you know, or it can be because a person forgot about a smaller policy when they changed their primary life insurance policy.
 They may have even forgotten you were listed as a beneficiary.

 In some cases, a person may have taken out a life insurance policy and had no one close to list as a beneficiary, and chose you.
 Stories surface all the time, where people had no idea a person named them as beneficiary, and suddenly find out they have money coming to them.
 There are many reasons for life insurance policies to go unclaimed.

 5 Steps to Uncover Secret Life Insurance Policies or a Lost Policy

 These five steps will help you find out how to search for a life insurance policy and make a claim if you're entitled to the money.
 Just because a person didn't tell you they had a life insurance policy, doesn't mean there is not one.
-When a life insurance policy has cash values, in some cases if a premium goes unpaid the policy may use the value to pay the premiums until the values run out.
+When a life insurance policy has cash value, in some cases if a premium goes unpaid the policy may use the value to pay the premiums until the value runs out.
 The concept is to keep the policy in force, but this can be a real problem if the insured has passed away and the value of the policy is being used up when there should have been a payout of death benefit instead.